thebestsophist/workspace/README.md

 ## Changes to HTML5 Boilerplate and Compass-H5bp
 This template makes some minor changes to the HTML5 Boilerplate.

 - It adds jQuery and jQuery UI, as well the Google Web Font API via the Google Loader.
+- A dead simple method of providing responsive images using Modernizr.mq and jQuery's .attr() method.
+Although this isn't as elegant as a method with server-side optimizations (with cookies), it still works pretty well.

 This template makes some pretty major changes to Compass-H5bp.

 - Media queries with basic 6 column grid for 769px and 960px screen widths (set using mixins in the _base.scss file.
 - Instead of including media queries in the _media.scss partial file, it takes advantage of @media bubbling to nest the media queries for elements together. (http://thesassway.com/intermediate/responsive-web-design-part-2)
 - It offers a wider default color palate.